Our Team

 Mayor Nelda Martinez

-Mayor Nelda Martinez broke historical barriers in Corpus Christi, Texas, in 2012 as the city's first Hispanic woman to be elected mayor.
+Mayor Nelda Martinez broke historic barriers in Corpus Christi, Texas, in 2012 as the city's first Hispanic woman to be elected mayor.
 Mayor Martinez served as a national co-chair for Mayor Pete Buttigieg's 2020 presidential campaign.
 She serves and has served on numerous boards including the Texas Municipal League, KEDT Public Television, the Girl Scouts of South Texas, Foster Angels of South Texas and the Corpus Christi Regional Economic Development Corporation.
 Martinez earned a bachelor's degree in government from the University of Texas at Austin. @NeldaMartinez_

 Justice Rebeca Martinez